 |Average monthly precipitation totals for Santa Rosa, CA in inches.|

 |Average monthly snowfall totals for Santa Rosa, CA in inches.|

 More Related Articles on PlanetWare.com

 Exploring San Francisco: Sixty miles south of Santa Rosa, San Francisco is the cultural capital of the Bay Area, with plenty of things to see and do for the whole family.
 For those traveling to San Francisco with children, our guide to San Francisco with kids helps plan a vacation everyone will enjoy.
-For the challenging logistic of where to stay in the Golden Gate City, we've researched the best hotels in San Francisco and categorized them to fit every type of travel.

 California Road Trip: Some of the best places to visit in California include national parks, surf cities, and redwood forests.
 A great way to link together numerous California attractions, many of the best West Coast road trips cruise through California and the rest of the Western United States.
 For more unique attractions to add to the itinerary, our guide to California Off-the-Beaten-Path highlights some of the less popular, but equally stunning things to do in California.